 On the oldest card we know, the Visconti di Modrone (Cary Yale Visconti), the three male figures get another name, they are called in English Page (or Squire), Knight and King.
 We show here below the corresponding cards of the same suit of Cups.

 From left to right the Page, the Knight and the King.
-The three character have exactly the same heraldic elements on their cloths.
-In this case the so called "piumai", a crown with two different branches passing through, branches that have been identified as an olive branch and a palm brach.
+The three characters have the same heraldic elements on their clothes.
+In this case, the so called "Piumai", a crown with two different branches passing through, branches that have been identified as an olive branch and a palm brach.
 The Piumai was the personal device of Filippo Maria Visconti.
-On the Tarot of Marseille it is used on the Ace of Swords.
+On the Tarot of Marseille, it is used on the Ace of Swords.

 But the Visconti di Modrone went further.
 Every male court character was doubled with a female character.
 Here below we show the three female characters of the suit of Coins.

 From left to right a servant, female equivalent of the Page, a Lady on a horse, female equivalent of the Knight and a Queen, female companion of the King.
-Again we see the same characteristics; every single character of the same suit (male or female) has identical heraldic elements on his/her clothes.
-In this case it is a dove against a wavy radiant sun and a banner under the dove mentioning "A bon droyt".
+Every single character of the same suit (male or female) has identical heraldic elements on his/her clothes.
+For the suit of Coins, it is a dove against a wavy radiant sun and a banner under the dove mentioning "A bon droyt".
 This device was the personal device of Gian Galeazzo Visconti, first Duke of Mila and father of Filippo Maria Visconti.
-The wavy radiant sun appears also on the Coin symbols and the device "A bon droyt" on the clothes of the little girl giving the huge golden coin to the Queen.
+The wavy radiant sun also appears on the Coin symbols and the device "A bon droyt" on the clothes of the little girl giving the huge golden coin to the Queen.

-What is clear from this representation of a court is that every suit can be considered as a army.
+What is clear from this representation of a court is that every suit can be considered as an army.
 The leaders of this army are symbolized by the court cards.
 The numbered cards are the soldiers.
 When playing a game of cards, these four armies are fighting against each other.
 When you have many cards of the same suit, your army is strong, but if you have several cards of every suit, the battle is difficult to coordinate.
-In that case you can only win if you have many court cards from several suits.
-In this case the different courts have to fight together in order to win a battle.
+In this case, the different courts have to fight together to win a battle.

 We have seen that the order of the suit symbols is Coins, Cups, Swords and Batons.
-The Visconti di Modrone exhibits on the court cards in chronological order the hyraldic elements of the different Visconti dynasties.
-Gian Galeazzo Visconti is honoured on the Coins, his son Filippo Maria Visconti on the Cups, the daughter of Filippo, Bianca Maria Visconti on the Swords (all of the figures have flowering blossoms on their cloths) and the future spouse of Bianca, Francesco Sforza on the suit of Batons (his symbol is the fountain of life).
+The Visconti di Modrone exhibits on the court cards, in chronological order, the heraldic elements of the different Visconti dynasties.
+Gian Galeazzo Visconti is honored on the Coins with the radiant sun, his son Filippo Maria Visconti on the Cups with the Piumai, the daughter of Filippo, Bianca Maria Visconti on the Swords with flowering blossoms, and the future spouse of Bianca, Francesco Sforza on the suit of Batons with the fountain of life.

 The printed decks of the 16th and 17th Century

-On the later printed decks, it was not necessary anymore to honour certain noble families; the court cards were used in another way to exhibit certain caracteristics of the suits symbols.
+On the printed decks, it was not necessary to honor certain noble families; the court cards were used in another way to exhibit certain characteristics of the suits symbols.
 Because a picture explains better than a thousand words, let me show you some examples, four different courts from four different decks.
-Let us start with the court cards of the suit of Coins illustrated on the so called Budapest sheets, dated to the early sixteenth Century.
+Let us start with the court cards of the suit of Coins illustrated on the so-called Budapest sheets, dated to around the year 1500.

-The next example consist of the court cards of the suit of Swords of the Rosenwald sheet dating as the previous example from the very early sixteenth Century, The court figures have the same general characteristics as on the previous example.
-What is different here is that the Knight is not a person riding a horse, but some sort of Centaur.
+The next example consist of the court cards of the suit of Swords of the Rosenwald sheet dated, as the previous example, to around 1500, or maybe some years before that date The court figures have the same general characteristics as on the previous example.
+What is different here, is that the Knight is not a person riding a horse, but some sort of Centaur.
 We come back to this on the page dealing with the Knights.

-The third example dates from the mid seventeenth Century and is taken from the French Tarot deck made by Jaques Vievil.
-We see here that on the same deck the suit symbol is illustrated in several different ways, reinforcing the special place that the suit of Batons has in the Tarot.
+The third example dates from the mid seventeenth Century and is taken from a French Tarot deck made by Jaques Vievil in Paris.
+We see here that on the same deck, the suit symbol of batons is illustrated in various ways, reinforcing the special place that this suit has in the Tarot.

-As a last example the court cards of the suit of Swordfs derived from a Tarocchini deck made by Giuseppe Mitelli somewhere between 1660 and 1670.
-On this deck the Queens are not sitting but standing, however, she can easily be distinguished thanks to her crown.
-The Knight is in a rather strange position, with his back facing to us.
+As a last example, the court cards of the suit of Swords derived from a Tarocchino deck made by Giuseppe Mitelli somewhere between 1660 and 1670.
+On this deck, the Kings and Queens are not sitting but standing (except for the King of Cups).
+However, they can easily be recognized thanks to their crowns.
+The Knight of Cups is in a rather strange position, with his back directed towards us.
 More about this feature on the page dealing with the Knights.

-What do we learn from thse examples.
-Except for the Visconti di Modrone, that is an ancestor of the Tarot, all Tarot decks have four court cards,
+What do we learn from these examples?
+Except for the Visconti di Modrone, that is an ancestor of the Tarot, all Tarot decks have four court cards:

-(1) a page or a servant at the court, sometimes female, most of the times male, most of the times standing
+(1) a page or a servant at the court, sometimes female, usually male and standing

 (3) a crowned Queen, usually sitting on a throne